Household Idioms

 When you hear the phrase “knick knacks,” you might wonder about its meaning.
-This reference will help you understand what “knick knacks” means, explore examples, and discover different ways to say the phrase.
+This article will help you understand what “knick knacks” means, explore examples, and discover different ways to say the phrase.

 Learning about “knick knacks” can help you use the phrase in everyday conversations.
 You might discover intriguing details about where this term came from and how it fits into the English language.